bruceravel/demeter/documentation/Athena/ui/glist.rst

 of :demeter:`athena` that involves more than one group uses the mark buttons.

-File can be dragged from your computers file manager (e.g. Windows File Explorer, KDE Dolphin, or GNOME Nautilus) and dropped onto the group list.
+File can be :mark:`drag,..` dragged from your computers file manager (e.g. Windows File Explorer, KDE Dolphin, GNOME Nautilus, etc.) and dropped onto the group list.
 These files, which can be `data
 <../import/columns.html>`__ or `project <../import/projsel.html>`__
 files will be appended to the group list.
 You cannot drop folders onto the group list.